 Vivian Young, AICP, Communications Director (Joined 1000 Friends in April 1996)

 Vivian handles the communications activities of 1000 Friends.
+She manages and updates 1000 Friends’ website, administers e-mail alerts, and oversees the monthly Dr. John M. DeGrove webinar series.
 She coordinates publication of the newsletter, Foresight, and annual reports.
-She works with the media, preparing news releases and op eds on timely issues.
-She also manages and updates 1000 Friends’ website, administers e-mail alerts, and coordinates the monthly webinar series.
-Young handles the Better Community Award Program and also assists with fundraising and development activities.
+She works with the media, preparing news releases and op eds, and also assists with fundraising and development activities.
 Additionally, she coordinates special reports and publications, and undertakes other projects on behalf of the organization.
-From 1987 until 1996, Young was the planner for the Historic Tallahassee Preservation Board.
-In that capacity, she worked with the City and County on the development and implementation of the Historic Preservation Plan, ordinance, and economic incentive program, and staffed the Architectural Review Board.
+From 1987 until 1996, Young was the planner for the Historic Tallahassee Preservation Board, working with the City and County on the development and implementation of the Historic Preservation Plan, ordinance, and economic incentive program, and staffing the Architectural Review Board.
 From 1984 until 1987 she served as Florida’s first Main Street Coordinator.
 In 2005 she received an individual achievement award from the Florida Heritage Foundation and Tallahassee Trust for Historic Preservation for her two decades of contributions in historic preservation.
 She received her Master of Urban Planning degree with honors from the University of Illinois at Urbana-Champaign, and is a member of the American Institute of Certified Planners.

 Robert N. Hartsell, P.A.
 (Of Counsel to 1000 Friends since October 2014)

-1000 Friends has retained Robert N. Hartsell, P.A. to represent its interests in Palm Beach County.
+Recognizing the pressure on Palm Beach County to approve several extremely large developments through the approval process, 1000 Friends has moved into this legal arena be selecting Robert N. Hartsell, P.A. to represent its legal interest there.
 Mr. Hartsell is the principal in the Law Firm of Robert Hartsell, P.A., a private public interest law firm providing exceptional representation to the environmental community in south Florida.
 The firm’s primary focus is environmental, land use, zoning, permits, Fair Housing Act and everglades restoration law in South Florida.
 Click here to find out more.